The INTP “Prodigy”

 Dominant Function: Introverted Thinking (Ti)

 For the Introverted Thinker, internal order is paramount.
 If you’ve seen articles condemning INTPs as “lazy” or “disorganized” it’s only because observers are only focusing on the outside.
 Extraverted Thinking, the function employed by TJ types, is focused on organizing the outer world, while Introverted Thinking is focused primarily on organizing the internal world.
-As a result, INTPs are always trying to find the most precise, organized categories to order and arrange all the information they collect in their minds.
-While on the outside things may seem haphazard at times, inside they strive for extreme organization and efficiency.
+They are constantly refining their mental database of ideas, theories, and facts to get more and more specific and accurate.

 The INTP is an internal architect that is constantly building a framework with which to hold their ideas, theories, and truths.
 They invest a lot of time and energy into making decisions and making sure they’re relying on the most truthful data they can find.
 They don’t accept rules or facts based on tradition or social norms; instead, they constantly sift through data to see what is usable, accurate, and logical.
 Sometimes the conclusions they reach during this process are unpopular because pure truth doesn’t always subscribe to what’s socially “acceptable” or common.
 Their naturally inquisitive, skeptical nature gives them a leg up in science-related careers where their natural curiosity and depth of research is valued.